Metroshares/util-docs-ts/README.md

-_An experimental documentation convention for EOSIO based repositories._
+_An experimental documentation convention for EOSIO based repositories.
+Not suitable for production integration, hard-coded configurations present._

 # Docs: Typescript
 For implementing EOSIO Docs with Typescript.